MizuchiLabs/mantrae/README.md

 - **Middleware Support**: Add rate limiting, authentication, headers, and other middleware
 - **Agent Mode**: Label your containers with standard Traefik labels and let the agent automatically sync them
 - **DNS Integration**: Automatic DNS record management for Cloudflare, PowerDNS, Technitium and PiHole DNS

-## How It Works

-Mantræ generates and serves Traefik's dynamic configuration file.
-Configure Traefik to fetch its configuration from Mantræ's HTTP provider endpoint, and your changes will be applied automatically.

 ## 🚧 Development Status